Cinnaholic: History

-Shannon and Florian Radke opened the first Cinnaholic bakery on Oxford Street in Berkeley, California in July 2010.
+Shannon and Florian Radke opened the first Cinnaholic bakery on Oxford Street in Berkeley, California, in July 2010.
 The husband and wife team appeared on the television show Shark Tank in 2014, which ended in an investment offer.
 The company adopted a franchise business model in 2015.

-Cinnaholic Franchising, LLC. moved its headquarters from Berkeley, California to Atlanta, Georgia.
-Cinnaholic's first franchise-operated bakeshop opened in Southlake, Texas near Dallas in October 2015.
-The company opened its first international bakery in Edmonton, Alberta, Canada May 2018.
+Cinnaholic Franchising, LLC moved its headquarters from Berkeley, California, to Atlanta, Georgia.
+Cinnaholic's first franchise-operated bakeshop opened in Southlake, Texas, near Dallas in October 2015.
+The company opened its first international bakery in Edmonton, Alberta, Canada, in May 2018.

-Cinnaholic was named to Entrepreneur Magazine’s “Top New Franchisees of 2018” list.
+Cinnaholic was named to Entrepreneur magazine's "Top New Franchisees of 2018" list.
 Co-founder, Shannon Radke, appeared on the cover of the September 2018 issue of Franchise Times Magazine.
-The couple were also featured in Diablo Magazine's “40 under 40” issue in January 2014.
+The couple were also featured in Diablo Magazine's "40 under 40" issue in January 2014.